 - Check your data usage

 Check out our round-up of Apple Watch tips and tricks and find out how you can make it work your way.

 Complications are one of the best features on Apple's smartwatch.
 These tiny little widgets can be added to the watch face to offer some Watch customisation.
-Getting the right combination of watch face and complication is not the easiest.
+But getting the right combination of watch face and complication is not the easiest.

 Thankfully, we've done the hard work for you and picked out the best Apple Watch faces and complication combos.

-The extreme prices of official Apple Watch straps means that most of us are rocking the basic silicon band – but the third part strap market is growing fast.
+The extreme prices of official Apple Watch straps means that most of us are rocking the basic silicon band – but the third-party strap market is growing all the time.

-Check out our round-up of third party Apple Watch straps and pick yourself up a new stylish band at a fraction of the price.
+Check out our round-up of third-party Apple Watch straps and pick yourself up a new stylish band at a fraction of the price.
 In fact, why not buy two – and swap dependent on the outfit.
 And if you're looking for a bit more, including cases and docks, check out the best Apple Watch accessories.